 To date no realisations have been made in relation to Furniture & Equipment or outstanding book debts.
-A lack of records has hampered the collection of the book debts, however, the relevant invoices have now been located to allow us to pursue the outstanding amounts and we are confident of making some recoveries.
+A lack of records has hampered the collections, however, the relevant invoices have now been located and we are attempting to reconcile these to the bank statements to work out the outstanding amounts.